 From the first-year camper to the veteran outdoorsman, Hawk Mountain Scout Reservation will meet your Troop's needs.
-Also, the Reservation offers Trail to Eagle Camp and Provisional Camp.
+Also, the Reservation offers a Day Scout program and Provisional Camp.
 Information regarding these camps may be found below.

 A bit of history of the naming of Camp Meade

 George Meade (1771-1808) was a Catholic business man who financed the army at Valley Forge and assisted in the Revolutionary cause.
 Meade was an ardent patriot and contributed large sums from his private fortune toward the cause of the colonies.
 Meade was a prominent citizen though he was not drawn to public office.
 He was, however, a member of the common council of Philadelphia in the years 1789-91.

 New for 2016, is the addition of the Hawk Mountain Expeditions and Guide Service – Hawk Mountain Scout Reservation.
 Hawk Mountain Council is the BSA's Appalachian Trail (AT) authority in Pennsylvania.
 The new program provides four opportunities for Troops to discover Pennsylvania by offering three guided treks and one self-guided trek during the summer camping season.
 Hike Your Own Hike is a year-round opportunity.